svj-aventador/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

-# Send SGY
+# Send RCP

-This tutorial explains how to send a simple SGY Payment using RippleAPI for JavaScript.
-First, we step through the process with the SGY Test Net.
+This tutorial explains how to send a simple RCP Payment using RippleAPI for JavaScript.
+First, we step through the process with the RCP Test Net.
 Then, we compare that to the additional requirements for doing the equivalent in production.

 ## Prerequisites